-Cheapest places to live in each region of the UK
+Cheapest places to live in the UK by region

-Looking to buy your first home but don’t think you can afford it?
+Looking to buy your first home but not sure you can afford it?
 There may be somewhere cheaper for you just around the corner!

 Today’s house prices have made it more difficult than ever for young adults to buy their first home.

-That may be a bleak and frustrating outlook, but there is hope!
+It may feel bleak, but there is hope!
 The road to becoming a homeowner may have a few bumps and potholes, but it’s not a completely closed off route, and there are plenty of shortcuts to help you get there faster.

 Wherever you are in the country, it’s likely that, as a first-time buyer, you won’t be able to buy the nicest house in your area.
 But, looking slightly further afield might give you more options.